Department Head: Mark Sherman

 A wide range of course offerings — from film studies to critical theory to performance studies to both traditional and unconventional approaches to British, American and world literatures — emphasize the role of texts in political, historical and cultural contexts.
 Students also take advantage of writing workshops in journalism, fiction and poetry.

 “As an environmental humanities scholar, my research takes place at the intersection of literature, visual culture, science and the environment, with a current emphasis on climate change.
 This led to a trip to the Norwegian Arctic in the summer of 2013 to witness firsthand an environment where the effects of climate change are immediately apparent.
 Like all faculty in LAS, I make use of my research in my teaching.
-I introduce students to current debates in the environmental humanities, help them refine their own sense of how to think about historical and contemporary environmental issues and aid them in becoming more sophisticated readers, consumers and producers of cultural objects.” - Nicole Merola, Department Head
+I introduce students to current debates in the environmental humanities, help them refine their own sense of how to think about historical and contemporary environmental issues and aid them in becoming more sophisticated readers, consumers and producers of cultural objects.” - Nicole Merola, former Department Head